ChisomOzo/project-3-group-9/README.md

 - Databases for schools, grocery stores, and other amenities.

 ## Data Cleanup and Analysis
-Data cleanup and analysis are performed in Jupyter notebooks located in the `data_analysis` directory.
+Data cleanup and analysis are performed in Jupyter notebooks 'properties_analysis' and 'amenities_analysis'.
 Explore, clean, and reformat data to prepare it for analysis.
 Detailed steps are documented in the notebooks.

-- Data Analysis Notebook 1
-- Data Analysis Notebook 2

 ## Flask API
 The Flask API (`flask_app.py`) serves as the backend for the project.
 It handles data retrieval and user-driven interactions.
-API documentation can be found in the code comments.

 ## Frontend Development
 The frontend is built using HTML, CSS, and JavaScript.
 User-driven interactions are implemented using a JS library.
 Explore the `templates` and `static` directories for frontend code.

 ## Data Visualization
-Data visualizations are integrated using a library like Leaflet or Plotly.
-The visualizations tell a compelling story about housing prices and amenity patterns.
-Check the `static` directory for JavaScript files related to visualization.
+Data visualizations are seamlessly integrated using libraries like Leaflet or Plotly.
+These visualizations weave a compelling narrative about housing prices and amenity patterns.
+Check the static directory for JavaScript files related to visualization.

 ## Contributors
+- Chisom Ozo
+- Jorge Nardy
-- Names
+- Muhammad Kashif
-- Names
+- Omar Salloum

 ## References
 - [Flask Documentation](https://flask.palletsprojects.com/)